-Most machine made pieces date after 1860, according to art historian Lori Verderame (also known as Dr. Lori) so if the piece you’re examining is perfectly finished without shallow cuts being evident, this clue points to it being made in the late 1800s or beyond.
+Most machine made pieces date after 1860, according to art historian Lori Verderame (also known in the business as Dr. Lori) so if the piece you’re examining is perfectly finished without shallow cuts being evident, this clue points to it being made in the late 1800s or beyond.

 Do All the Elements Match Exactly?

 Smaller “matching” elements, such as wooden drawer knobs, chair spindles, or feet on a variety of objects, may have slight differences in the shape.

 This can mean that they were hand crafted prior to 1860 or so.

 Machine made furniture produced largely after 1860 will have components that match more perfectly than those made by hand.
 The reason?
 It’s almost impossible to make the same exact furniture element over and over identically without the use of machinery.